 What are some of the things that come to mind when you think of cancer treatments?
 Perhaps you envision some sort of chemotherapy treatment, or a bottle of expensive pills used to target specific genetic mutations that may have caused the horrid disease to develop.
-While these treatments have been proven to save some of cancers victims, research suggests that there is a natural cure that deems promising in curing cancer.
+While these treatments have been proven to save some of cancers victims, research suggests that there is a natural cure that deems promising for the future eradication of cancer.

 Introducing the berry from a Blushwood tree.
 Blushwood trees are located in the North Queensland rainforest in Australia and they contain a chemical known as EBC-46.
 According to professor Peter Parsons researcher at the Queensland Institute of Medical Research, this miracle EBC-46 has the ability to haemorrhage the tumor causing bruising around the afflicted area and then after a few days, the tumor essentially dies.